 - Ferry ride across the Huangpu River

 - Overnight stay in a Fujian mud roundhouse

 - Walking tour of a UNESCO World Heritage Site

 - Traditional tea ceremony and tea tasting

 - 24/7 emergency support

 Accommodation will mainly consist of mixed sex dorm rooms that sleep 4-12 people in clean, safe hostels in good locations.
 One night will be spent camping on the Great Wall of China between May and September (we recommend you bring something warm to wear for this) and one night will be spent in a traditional mud roundhouse.
 On a few occasions we will travel to our next destination by night train, where you will have a fully flat bed.

 Food and drinks aren’t included on this trip, but your guide will always be able to recommend the best places to eat locally and will arrange, where possible, a discount for you.
-You’ll need to budget roughly 30RMB/£3.50 per meal (25RMB/£3 for breakfast).
+You’ll need to budget roughly 60-80RMB per meal.